-WM Morrison Supermarkets PLS v Various Claimants Posted In: Case Law
+WM Morrison Supermarkets PLC v Various Claimants Posted In: Case Law

 Case ReferenceEWCA Civ 2339

 Legal BodyEngland and Wales Court of Appeal (EWCA)

 Type of Claim / JurisdictionData Protection and Freedom of Information Act